 The lake, Lac des Auzerels, about 4km from Le Phénix, has a fitness trail, cycling and walking path, and fishing.

 The riding stables in Rabastens offer daily and weekly beginners and advanced courses for 5 years old and up with both horses and ponies.

 There are outdoor tennis courts at Rabastens and Couffouleux and an indoor clay court.

 Walkers and hikers are treated to an ancient network of footpaths and trails just begging to be trodden from the very easy (2.5 km) to the hard (26 km)!

 There are also numerous cycle routes and golf courses (see golf page) in the local area.

 There is an observatory at St Caprais, 2km away for star lovers and in August holds ‘shooting star’ evenings.

 For the more adventurous there is ULM flying at Gaillac!

+Rabastens has a very reputable ‘cave’ and sells its wines worldwide.
 Vineyards abound and Gaillac winemakers have developed a range of quality wines over the years by careful selection of land, grape varieties and vinification techniques.
-Worth trying are the individual grape varieties which are typical and full of character: white varieties Mauzac and Loin de l'Oeil, and red varieties Duras and Braucol.
+There are plenty of vineyards you can visit.